Image: Monsoon Residency, Bundanon Trust (2015)

 Adelina's main research as curator has been looking into new models of curating collaborative labs for professional artists.
 She is experimenting with alternative platforms, methodologies and vocabularies alongside invited artists Rebecca Conroy, Rhiannon Newton, Amelia McQueen, Anthony Coxeter and CP's director, Claire Hicks.

-The most recent lab produced by Adelina was the Choreographic Lab - Hacking the Anthropocene which was a partnership between Strange Attractor, Critical Path, presented by Museum of Applied Arts and Sciences (MAAS) and Sydney Festival.
+The most recent lab produced by Adelina was the Choreographic Lab - Hacking the Anthropocene which was a partnership between Strange Attractor, Critical Path, presented by the Powerhouse Museum (Museum of Applied Arts and Sciences) and Sydney Festival.

 Strange Attractor is concerned with bringing together artist practitioner critical thinking leaders’ from experimental practice and interdisciplinary/transdisciplinary forms in process based practice and critical discourse.
 This innovative interdisciplinary practice and approach is key to extending and expanding the world and work of our artists and demonstrates the reasons that Adelina was selected by CP as Associate Artist.